Clan Montgomery: Origins of the Clan

-The Montgomeries emigrated from Wales to Scotland in the 12th century with the FitzAlans.
+The Montgomeries (descended from the Norman Earl Roger de Montgomery) emigrated from Wales to Scotland in the 12th century with the FitzAlans.
 The Cambro-Norman family derives its surname from lands in Wales, likely from the Honour of Montgomery which was located near the Shropshire lands of the FitzAlans.
-There is no evidence of any familial connection between Clan Montgomery and the family of the Counts de Montgomerie, Earls of Shrewsbury, of Anglo-Norman origin who derived their own surname from lands in Calvados, Normandy.
+It is disputed, but there is evidence of a direct connection between Clan Montgomery and the family of the Counts de Montgomerie, Earls of Shrewsbury, of Anglo-Norman origin who derived their surname from lands in Calvados, Normandy.
+The surname was shortened to de Montgomerie after 1015 before becoming de Montgomerie of Eaglesham shortly after 1120.

 The earliest member of the clan in Scotland was Robert of Montgomery, and the earliest possessions of the clan (in Scotland) was Eaglesham, in Renfrewshire.
 Members of the clan are recorded in the late 13th century Ragman Rolls, but it is not until the 14th century when the family rose in prominence, through a dynastic marriage with the Eglinton family.
 Through this marriage the clan acquired the Eglinton estates; the clan also acquired the lands of the Ardrossan family (which was possibly a branch of the Barclay family).